getdish/dish/docs/nate.md

+* The breakdowns popup on the results page flashes 3 times before showing the required values
+* There's currently a discrepancy between the points we initially gave to a single review and the points we now give.
+Because we haven't done a full recrawl since this change, there's a mix of point factors in the DB.
+I've opted to use the current factor, which means a lot of restaurants won't seem to add up their points correctly.
+First thing is to do the recrawl.
+But secondly, this commit also includes an addition to the breakdown JSON that specifies the factor give to a single review at the time of aggreation, so this problem won't happen again.
+* @natew I don't suppose the weights are relevant anymore?

+---

 Home page
 - generally home page query and layout, but that's a whole other kettle of fish
 - is the plan for the site to be login only? i think it's better to allow anonymous use of the site